Physics-informed neural particle flow for the Bayesian update step

 The framework proposed in this paper explicitly exploits this correspondence: we seek to learn the microscopic particle dynamics such that the evolution of the probability density satisfies the master PDE.
 By embedding this PDE into the loss function of a neural network, we ensure that the learned particle trajectories constitute a valid deterministic transport map to the target posterior.

 Table \ref{tab:methods_comparison} compares the theoretical principles and computational complexity of particle-based methods.
 A critical differentiator is the online scaling with respect to the state dimension $D$ and particle number $N$.
 Analytical LHPF methods typically require the inversion of a covariance matrix or Hessian at every integration step \cite{daum2010exact}, resulting in cubic scaling $O(N D^3)$.
-In contrast, neural operator-based methods (such as PFBR, NF, and PINPF) rely on feed-forward passes involving matrix-vector multiplications, which has $\O(N D^2)$ complexity.
+In contrast, neural operator-based methods (such as PFBR, NF, and PINPF) rely on feed-forward passes involving matrix-vector multiplications, which has $O(N D^2 L)$ complexity, where $L$ denotes the number of layers (network depth).
+Because $L$ is typically a small, fixed architectural constant, the effective scaling remains $O(ND^2)$.
 This quadratic scaling makes neural approaches tractable in high-dimensional settings where analytical flows can be computationally infeasible.